aarushi211/Summarization-of-TOS/README.md

 It uses combination of 3 spare attention mechanisms -
 * Global: It attends to fixed set of tokens which focuses on important summary tokens
-* Random: Attends to random positions to add conectivity
+* Random: Attends to random positions to add connectivity
 * Local: Attends to fixed size window to capture neighbouring context

 Variants used -